KAIST School of Computing

 I am an undergraduate researcher in the School of Computing at KAIST.
 My research is mostly in theoretical quantum information, especially problems where learning theory, algorithms, and property testing meet.
 Recently I have been thinking about how much information is needed to learn or certify quantum systems, and how the structure of a Hamiltonian or a quantum process changes what is computationally possible.

-I have worked with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University, and more recently with the Quantum Information Theory Group in the Department of Physics at KAIST.
+My research background includes work with the Research Institute of Mathematics at Seoul National University and the Quantum Information Theory Group in the Department of Physics at KAIST.
 These collaborations shaped much of my current taste: I like problems that start from a concrete quantum information task, but require careful algorithmic or complexity-theoretic reasoning to understand properly.

-In 2026, I was accepted to the Caltech SURF program, where I am working on practical learning problems for open quantum systems under the guidance of Yu Tong and John Preskill.
-This project connects my interests in Hamiltonian/Lindbladian learning, rapid mixing, and algorithms that remain meaningful under physically realistic dynamics.
+In 2026, I was accepted to the Caltech SURF program, where I am working with Yu Tong and John Preskill on Hamiltonian learning with static single-qubit fields, gates, and measurements.
+This project connects my interests in certifying and learning Hamiltonians in the Heisenberg limit with algorithms that remain meaningful under realistic control constraints.

 Beyond my current focus on Hamiltonian learning, quantum algorithms, and quantum property testing, I have also worked on quantum entropy estimation, variational quantum algorithms, quantum machine learning and its applications, quantum error correction, and gradient clipping methods for large language models.